rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 -----------------------

 The [`PublisherConfirms.java`](https://github.com/rabbitmq/rabbitmq-tutorials/blob/master/java/PublisherConfirms.java)
-class contains code for the technics we covered.
+class contains code for the techniques we covered.
 We can compile it, execute it as-is and see how they each perform:

 <pre class="lang-bash">